NFU Poultry Board sets priorities for 2024-2026

 He worked for several farms in the region before becoming a partner on the family farm five years ago.

-Hamish said: “I’m really passionate about farming and am looking forward to joining the NFU and supporting farmers across the region."
+Hamish said: “I’m really passionate about farming and about supporting farmers across the region.”

 NFU South